omeyenburg/vscode-mips/README.md

 # vscode-mips

-VSCode Extension for the mips assembly language
+VSCode Extension for the mips assembly language.